Wild Bill Hickok: Civil War service

 After the Civil War broke out in April 1861, Hickok became a teamster for the Union army in Sedalia, Missouri.
 By the end of 1861, he was a wagon master, but in September 1862, he was discharged for unknown reasons.
 He then joined Brigadier General Jim Lane's Kansas Brigade, and while serving with the brigade was reunited with his friend Buffalo Bill Cody, who was serving in it as a scout.

-In late 1863, Hickok worked for the provost marshal of southwest Missouri as a member of the Springfield detective police.
-His work included identifying and counting the number of Union troops who were drinking while on duty, verifying hotel liquor licenses, and tracking down individuals who owed money to the cash-strapped Union army.

 Buffalo Bill claimed that he encountered Hickok disguised as a Confederate States Army officer in Missouri in 1864.
 Hickok had not been paid for some time, and was hired as a scout by General John B. Sanborn by early 1865.
 In June, Hickok mustered out and went to Springfield, where he gambled.
 The 1883 History of Greene County, Missouri described him as "by nature a ruffian ... a drunken, swaggering fellow, who delighted when 'on a spree' to frighten nervous men and timid women."